Loudspeaker: Crossover

-Some loudspeaker designs use a combination of passive and active crossover filtering, such as a passive crossover between the mid- and high-frequency drivers and an active crossover between the low-frequency driver and the combined mid- and high frequencies.
+Some loudspeaker designs use a combination of passive and active crossover filtering, such as a passive crossover between the mid- and high-frequency drivers and an active crossover for the low-frequency driver.

-Passive crossovers are commonly installed inside speaker boxes and are by far the most usual type of crossover for home and low-power use.
+Passive crossovers are commonly installed inside speaker boxes and are by far the most common type of crossover for home and low-power use.
 In car audio systems, passive crossovers may be in a separate box, necessary to accommodate the size of the components used.
 Passive crossovers may be simple for low-order filtering, or complex to allow steep slopes such as 18 or 24 dB per octave.
 Passive crossovers can also be designed to compensate for undesired characteristics of driver, horn, or enclosure resonances, and can be tricky to implement, due to component interaction.
-Passive crossovers, like the driver units that they feed, have power handling limits, have insertion losses (10% is often claimed), and change the load seen by the amplifier.
+Passive crossovers, like the driver units that they feed, have power handling limits, have insertion losses, and change the load seen by the amplifier.
 The changes are matters of concern for many in the hi-fi world.
 When high output levels are required, active crossovers may be preferable.
-Active crossovers may be simple circuits that emulate the response of a passive network, or may be more complex, allowing extensive audio adjustments.
-Some active crossovers, usually digital loudspeaker management systems, may include electronics and controls for precise alignment of phase and time between frequency bands, equalization, dynamic range compression and limiting control.
+Active crossovers may be simple circuits that emulate the response of a passive network or may be more complex, allowing extensive audio adjustments.
+Some active crossovers, usually digital loudspeaker management systems, may include electronics and controls for precise alignment of phase and time between frequency bands, equalization, dynamic range compression and limiting.

 Enclosures

 Most loudspeaker systems consist of drivers mounted in an enclosure, or cabinet.
 The role of the enclosure is to prevent sound waves emanating from the back of a driver from interfering destructively with those from the front.
 The sound waves emitted from the back are 180° out of phase with those emitted forward, so without an enclosure they typically cause cancellations which significantly degrade the level and quality of sound at low frequencies.

-The simplest driver mount is a flat panel (i.e., baffle) with the drivers mounted in holes in it.
-However, in this approach, sound frequencies with a wavelength longer than the baffle dimensions are canceled out, because the antiphase radiation from the rear of the cone interferes with the radiation from the front.
+The simplest driver mount is a flat panel (baffle) with the drivers mounted in holes in it.
+However, in this approach, sound frequencies with a wavelength longer than the baffle dimensions are canceled out because the antiphase radiation from the rear of the cone interferes with the radiation from the front.
 With an infinitely large panel, this interference could be entirely prevented.
 A sufficiently large sealed box can approach this behavior.

 Since panels of infinite dimensions are impossible, most enclosures function by containing the rear radiation from the moving diaphragm.
 A sealed enclosure prevents transmission of the sound emitted from the rear of the loudspeaker by confining the sound in a rigid and airtight box.
-Techniques used to reduce transmission of sound through the walls of the cabinet include thicker cabinet walls, lossy wall material, internal bracing, curved cabinet walls—or more rarely, visco-elastic materials (e.g., mineral-loaded bitumen) or thin lead sheeting applied to the interior enclosure walls.
+Techniques used to reduce the transmission of sound through the walls of the cabinet include thicker cabinet walls, internal bracing and lossy wall material.